rebipp/worldfair-agrobio/worldfair-agrobio/content/fairification/publishing.md

 REBIPP provides a platform to retrieve and publish datasets on interactions between plants and their floral visitors, such as pollinators.

-Data publication in REBIPP involves filling data into a spreadhsheet with predefiined format (template).
+Data publication in REBIPP involves filling data into a spreadsheet with predefined format (template).
 This template includes:

 - A sheet for metadata description which follows the EML standard,
 - A sheet for interaction records between plants and animals following the Darwin Core standard,